-There are different phrases used to describe the different water issues in the world issues.
+There are different phrases used to describe the different water issues in the world.

-Different organisations or individuals may mean different things when they use them, and may use them in different contexts.
+Different organisations or individuals may describe different things when using these phrases, and may use them in different contexts.

-To clear up some of the uncertainty or confusion, what we’ve done in this guide is give a general definition of each phrase individually, and also relative to each other.
+To clear up some of the potential uncertainty or confusion, what we’ve done in this guide is unofficially describe each phrase individually, and also describe them relative to each other.

 Summary – Global Water Issue Phrases

-Global water issues generally revolve around these key problems:
+Global water issues generally revolve around these three key problems:

-- Quantity of water supplies (volume of available fresh water supplies, and the ratio of water being withdrawn and consumed vs the water resources being renewed)
+Volume of available fresh water supplies, and the ratio of water being withdrawn and consumed vs the water resources being renewed

-- Quality of water supplies (whether water meets the water standard/guidelines for an end use – for example, drinking water vs water used for irrigation … potable vs non potable water
+Whether water is in an adequate condition for it’s end use – for example, drinking water vs water used for irrigation … potable vs non potable water

 The different phrases used to describe different aspects of these problems are: